criecm/ansible-roles/criecm.mariadb/README.md

     # Galera cluster
     - hosts: mycluster # needs to be a group
+      serial: 30%      # never on all nodes at the same time
       vars:            # store these in group_vars !
         galera:
 	  cluster_name: mycluster